 Operating system requirements

-The default operating system is set system-wide and is currently CentOS7.
+The default operating system is set system-wide and is currently CentOS7 - though soon we will start a migration to Alma 9.
 To select the non-default operating system, please use a requirements attribute in your job submit file:

 requirements = (OpSysAndVer =?= "CentOS7")